 A recent report projects a market worth for the smart lock market of more than $24 billion by 2024.
 Manufacturers appeal to the demand by creating smart locks to align with a variety of consumer priorities, including affordability.
 The Sesame Smart Lock from Candy House is one of the lowest-priced smart locks available, and it can be installed within seconds without tools.

 The lock fits most conventional cylindrical deadbolts used in the United States and Canada, along with those in several other countries.
 Sesame uses an app to grant access, and you can look at entry records anytime for peace of mind.

-The Ultraloq UL3 BT from U-Tec offers a wide variety of familiar and distinctive ways to open a door fitted with this Bluetooth smart lock.
+The Ultraloq U-Bolt Pro from U-Tec offers a wide variety of familiar and distinctive ways to open a door fitted with this Wi-Fi smart lock.
 People can use the complementing app, the fingerprint reader, or type an entry code on the keypad.
 Indeed, access control is one of the coolest and most-wanted features of smart locks, and this model offers even more possibilities.

 The backlit keypad has numbers that won’t wear off with use.
 Plus, the lock “wakes up” when a person’s hand brushes the lock face, making the access process as speedy and streamlined as possible.
 It’s also possible to add or remove users through the keypad.